- Contact Us

 As an uninvited settler on the unceded lands of the Sḵwx̱wú7mesh Úxwumixw, Tsleil-Waututh, Kwikwetlem and xʷməθkʷəy̓əm First Nations, I am passionate about doing my part to work towards reconciliation.
 As a current graduate student in the Clinical Child Psychology program, I am honoured to have the opportunity to be a part of this committee and I hope to incorporate decolonization into as many areas of my life as possible, but particularly in my academic journey.
 I view reconciliation as a life-long learning process that I am thrilled to continue with the IRC.
 By joining this committee, I hope that I will be able to use a place of privilege as a White-passing settler to encourage my mentors and classmates to integrate reconciliation and decolonization into their work as psychologists and clinicians.

-My name is Todd Nelson.
-I am Nlaka’pamux from Spuzzum First Nation in “British Columbia” on my father’s side and South Korean on my mother’s side.
+Hello, my name is Todd Nelson.
+I am from Spuzzum First Nation, with Nlaka'pamux, Korean and European ancestry.
 I lived in Saudi Arabia for most of my childhood and only moved back in grade 11.
-Although I grew up immersed in Korean and Arabic culture, I was not exposed to my First Nation’s culture and traditions at all.
-Regretfully, I didn’t have the connections to my community until quite recently.
-I am now beginning to get more involved with my community and learning as much as I can.
-I am also an undergraduate student in Behavioural Neuroscience where I am conducting an honours thesis looking into methods to combat tremours in golfers.
+Although I grew up immersed in Korean, European, and Arabic culture, I was not exposed to my First Nation’s culture or traditions at all.
+Fortunately, I regained connection with my community a few years ago and am learning as much as I can now.
+In my undergrad, I completed a Behaviour Neuroscience honours investigating methods to combat tremours in golf.
+I am now in the Indigenous Perspectives Teacher Education Module in the teaching program at SFU.
 My time is also spent as a member of the Indigenous Reconciliation Committee.
-While I am still in the life-long process of learning, I hope to meaningfully contribute to reconciliation within the Psychology Department.
+While I am still in the life-long process of learning, I hope to meaningfully contribute to reconciliation within the Psychology Department

 Read his full profile here.